htwangtw/nixtract/README.md

                         MNI space.
-Refer to online documentation for more detail and how these options map onto the underlying nilearn masker classes --mask_img mask_img   File path of a binary mask a to be used when `roi_file` is a) an multi-region atlas or b) a list of coordinates.
+Refer to online documentation for more detail and how these options map onto the underlying nilearn masker classes --mask_img MASK_IMG   File path of a binary mask a to be used when `roi_file` is a) an multi-region atlas or b) a list of coordinates.
 This will restrict extraction to only voxels within the mask.
-If `roi_file` is a single region binary mask, this will be ignored --labels labels [labels ...]
+If `roi_file` is a single region binary mask, this will be ignored --labels LABELS [LABELS ...]
                         Labels corresponding to the region numbers in `roi_file`.
 Can either be a) a list of strings, b) or a .tsv file that contains a `Labels` column.
 Labels